 - The corollary of this is that they are psychologically allergic to any kind of real, authentic emotions or human engagement.
 As Vaknin himself points out, narcissism can be seen as a denial of the true self.

-Therefore, for full blown narcissism or NPD to be present in a person, this process of objectification and trauma has to have been going on in the person since childhood, to the extent that their personality is literally broken at the core and the narcissistic defense mechanisms so ingrained into their psyche that they are almost irreversible, no matter the external influences.
+Therefore, for full blown narcissism or NPD to be present in a person, this process of objectification and trauma has to have been going on in the person since childhood, to the extent that their personality is literally broken at the core and the narcissistic defense mechanisms so ingrained into their psyche that they are almost irreversible, no matter the external influences (this is also why narcissists can in a sense, also be classed as victims as well as being vicious predators).

 Thankfully, this doesn’t happen to victims of narcissists who get into relationships with them in adult life.